Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ---

 ## Level 8

+**Problem description:**

+> The password for the next level is stored in the file data.txt next to the word millionth

 **Solution:**
 I’m assuming this is a pretty big file, so I start by using stat on data.txt to confirm that.